busoc/mmaconv/README.md

 * [-f]: write all values from one block on the same line instead of multiple line
 * [-i]: format time with a ISO format
 * [-j]: adjust the time for each row in the output otherwise you the acquisition time found in the input files
-* [-o]: read files in a given directory by ordering them by their acquisition time
 * [-q]: does not print anything to stdout
 * [-r]: walk recursively throught all files for the given directory
 * [-t]: use the given duration as time between two row in the output